chchtv11/RB101/notes.md

 - `each_with_object`: takes a collection object, returns the collection object that was passed in.
 Object can be an array or hash
   - ex: `[1, 2, 3].each_with_object([]) { |num, array| array << num }`
-  - Here it is taking an empty array as an argument, then referencing that array in the block as `array`
+  - Here it is taking an empty array as an argument, then referencing that array in the block as the parameter `array`
   - Adds an element to `array` for each element in `[1, 2, 3]`
 - `include`: Only checks the keys of a hash, not the values
 - `partition`: Divides the elements in the collection up into 2 arrays depending on a condition